The story of my home made pipe organ

 An Italian Virginal Got a nice e-mail from Mario Giardini, who also built a musical instrument - a "virginal", which is a harpsicord-like predecessor to the piano.
 Very nice page.

 Andy Nelson's organ project Got another email from Andrew Nelsen.
 He was inspired to build his own organ after reading about mine.
-Its a small organ, much more precisely done than mine.
+It's a small organ, much more precisely done than mine.
 Nice writeup too.

-To my Woodworking page
+To my Woodworking website

 To my Home page